Desaru Coast Guide: Must-See Attractions For A Memorable Holiday

 Desaru Ostrich Farm

-Priced at RM20 (approx. SGD6) per person, Desaru Ostrich Farm is a fascinating way to get up close with the beautiful creatures.
+Priced at about S$6 per person, Desaru Ostrich Farm is a fascinating way to get up close with the beautiful creatures.
 Fun fact: the Desaru Ostrich Farm owns more than 200 ostriches.
 As one of the giant ostrich farms in Malaysia, it’s an excellent place for kids to learn and explore the grounds as some animals roam freely.
 Don’t worry; you’re allowed to take pictures.
 Situated 25 minutes from the beach, the farm provides an educational tour of the ostriches as they take you around the grounds.
-If you’re feeling adventurous, you can feed them by paying RM2 and ride on them too.
+If you’re feeling adventurous, you can feed them by paying a small fee and ride on them too.

 Els Club Desaru Coast